Crisis in Gaza: The Collapse of the Health System and Urgent Needs

 Among these, 1,000 patients depend on dialysis, 130 premature babies require care, as well as patients in intensive care or needing surgery and need a stable and uninterrupted supply of electricity to survive.

-Relief agencies say that hospitals are working beyond capacity and electricity generators are lacking fuel, while about 1.4 million Palestinians, more than half of the population of the Strip, have been displaced from the north to escape the bombing or under an ultimatum issued by Israel to evacuate Gaza City, according to Agence France-Presse.
+Relief agencies say that hospitals are working beyond capacity and electricity generators are lacking fuel, while regarding 1.4 million Palestinians, more than half of the population of the Strip, have been displaced from the north to escape the bombing or under an ultimatum issued by Israel to evacuate Gaza City, according to Agence France-Presse.

 “Exhausted” medical staff